Brooklyn Wrongful Death Lawyers

 If you have lost a loved one due to someone else’s carelessness and it meets the above requirements, you may be able to file a wrongful death claim.
 If you’re not sure how to allow another person to sue on behalf of your loved one’s estate, our Brooklyn wrongful death lawyers specializing in these types of cases can help you with this process.
 Wrongful death claims often originate from personal injury accidents such as car crashes, construction site injuries, or medical malpractice; however, there are many other potential causes of wrongful death that we will discuss below.

 Qualifications For A Wrongful Death Claim In New York

 Certain plaintiffs can file wrongful death claims and lawsuits after someone else’s negligence caused the death of a loved one.
 Another party is negligent when they act without the same care a reasonable person would use in a similar situation.
-At Jacoby & Meyers, LLP, we investigate your case to identify all parties that may be liable for your loved one’s untimely death.
+At Rosenberg & Rodriguez, we investigate your case to identify all parties that may be liable for your loved one’s untimely death.
 Wrongful death cases commonly involve:

 Motor Vehicle Accidents

 Every time we get in the car, tension sits in the back of our minds.
 We hope that other drivers will be just as cautious on the roadways.
 When somebody drives recklessly, they’re not only endangering themselves but also every other driver around them.
 The Centers for Disease Control reports that each day, about 9 people die from accidents caused by distracted driving throughout America.

 Facing a mortality rate of 1 in 4, it’s no wonder we put our lives in the hands of healthcare professionals.
 However, when staff members miscommunicate or overworked doctors make mistakes, people die as a result–250,000 annually according to researchers at John Hopkins University.
 This happens so frequently that medical errors are now the third leading cause of death in America.
 Examples of cases where the malpractice occurred due to an error include: